 despairing even of life (2Cor 1-8), meaning he was tired of living, but there

-was one thing that kept him going, the fruitful labor ahead of him.
+was one thing that kept him going, fruitful labor and the hope of reward.
 If he

 could survive in hard times, he could proceed to more fruitful days of